van921030315/P1/README.md

 Note that you will need to use the `os.Args` variable in your code to access the user-specified command line arguments.

+### Run Sanity Tests

+We have provided *basic* tests for your miner and client implementations.
+Note that passing them does not indicate that your implementation is correct, nor does it mean your code will earn full scores on Autolab.
+Extra tests are encouraged before you submit your code.

+To sanity tests, you need to ensure you have compiled version of `client`, `miner` and `server` in `$GOPATH/bin`.
+Then you can run `ctest` and `mtest` (without any parameter) in `$GOPATH/bin/{YOUR-OS}/`.

 ### Submitting to Autolab

 To submit your code to Autolab, create a `cmu440.tar` file containing your part A and part B implementation